sormani/corona/README.md

 Calculating models of galactic coronae in python.

-The python code contained in this repository reproduces the models of the paper by Sormani et al. 2018 titled "Models of rotating coronae".
+The code contained in this repository reproduces the models of the paper by Sormani et al. 2018 titled "Models of rotating coronae".